projectcalico/calico/docs/source/pyi-bare-metal-install.rst

 - The conntrack, iptables and ipsets kernel modules must be available (or compiled-in).
 - An `etcd <https://github.com/coreos/etcd/releases/>`_; v2+ cluster.
 We
   recommend running the latest stable release of etcd v2.x.
-The check the version, run ``etcd --version``
+To check the version, run ``etcd --version``

 .. note:: If any of the commands above fail when run with the ``--version``